 Parliamentary Launch of Vegan Society’s Catering for Everyone Report

-Announcing the Parliamentary launch of The Vegan Society’s new report: ‘Catering for Everyone: How Far Are Councils Catering To Vegans?, which looks at how far councils across the UK are taking steps to be inclusive of veganism, providing plant-based options on their menus or taking action to reducing meat and dairy consumption to meet environmental targets.
-Using new data gathered from sending FOI requests to 209 local authorities, The Vegan Society has created a heat map which shows which areas are leading the way and which are falling behind.
+The meeting introduced The Vegan Society’s new report: ‘Catering for Everyone: How far are councils catering to Vegans?’
+The report looked at how far councils across the UK are taking steps to be inclusive of veganism, providing plant-based options on their menus or acting to reduce meat and dairy consumption to meet environmental targets.
+Using new data gathered from sending Freedom of Information Act requests to 209 local authorities, The Vegan Society has created a heat map which shows which areas are leading the way and which are falling behind.

-The launch event, hosted by the All-Party Parliamentary Group on Veganism and Vegetarianism, is scheduled to take place in the Attlee Room in the House of Lords on Wednesday 8th of November, and will hear from some leading councils why this issue is so important and how we can improve public sector catering in a way that is inclusive, environmentally friendly and cost effective.
+The session heard from some leading councils and other stakeholders on the importance of the issue and how we can improve public sector catering in a way that is inclusive, environmentally friendly and cost effective.

 Improving medicine labelling and moving away from animal-derived ingredients July 2023